cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/artifact.rst

   POST <base-url>/namespaces/system/artifacts

 This call will make the CDAP master scan the artifacts directly and add any new artifacts that it finds.
-Any snapshot artifacts will be reloaded.
+Any snapshot artifacts will be re-loaded.

 .. _http-restful-api-artifact-system-delete: